马滟青

 Current position: Home > Scientific Research > Research Field

-In environments with electromagnetic interactions, neutral particles (such as hydrogen atoms) and charged particles (such as electrons) can be directly observed in experiments.
-However, in environments with strong interactions, only color-neutral particles (such as protons and neutrons) can be observed experimentally, and quarks and gluons with color charge cannot be directly observed.
-This phenomenon is called quark confinement or color confinement, and understanding it is one of the seven $1 million Clay Mathematics Institute Millennium Prize Problems.
+In the context of electromagnetic interactions, both electrically neutral particles (such as hydrogen atoms) and charged particles (such as electrons) can be directly observed in experiments.
+However, in the strong interaction environment, only color-neutral particles (such as protons and neutrons) can be observed, while particles carrying color charge, such as quarks and gluons, cannot be directly detected.
+This phenomenon, known as quark confinement or color confinement, is one of the seven major problems of the 21st century, as listed by the Clay Mathematics Institute, with a million-dollar prize for its solution.

 Click: